 South Africa is Rapidly Digitizing, So Are Its Economy and Payment Methods.
 Here Are South Africa’s Top Payment Methods.

 Selling directly to consumers and accepting B2B payments in South Africa requires a deep understanding of South Africa’s top payment methods. eCommerce merchants in South Africa are supporting diverse payment methods to support growth to an expected CAGR of 9.8% from 2020 to 2027 and reach a value of US$ 7.9 Billion.
-South Africa’s growing tech-savvy consumer base makes South Africa a lucrative market for merchants that understand local ecommerce trends and expectations.
+South Africa’s growing tech-savvy consumer base makes the country a lucrative market for merchants that understand local eCommerce trends and customer expectations.

 - 30% of users send and receive payments on their cell phones (Pew Research Center).